 Katie fell in love with books before she can remember and with teaching when she was just a teen.
 The writing books for teens part came a bit later.
 She jumped right in and hasn’t looked back.

 Katie has degrees in education from Brown, teaching from Tufts, and writing from Vermont College of Fine Arts.
 She has worked as editor of a teen-generated magazine, led the communications efforts of a Boston nonprofit, and helped hundreds of writers and nonprofit leaders tell their stories.
-She currently leads the VCFA Young Writers Network and teaches classes for teens at GrubStreet.
-Her young adult fiction won early honors, including the PEN New England Children’s Book Discovery Award and was honored to serve as the 2018 Michael L Printz Author in Residence (Topeka, KS) and the 2018 Lois Lowry Fellow (West Roxbury, MA).
+She currently leads the VCFA Young Writers Network and teaches creative writing at GrubStreet.
+Katie is a winner of the PEN New England/Susan P Bloom Children’s Book Discovery Award and was honored to serve as the 2018 Michael L Printz Author in Residence (Topeka, KS) and the 2018 Lois Lowry Fellow (West Roxbury, MA).
 Her debut young adult novel, A Psalm for Lost Girls (Putnam 2017) was named a top pick from Amazon, Book-a-Million, and the Romantic Times, a “can’t miss” by Boston Magazine, and a 2019 TAYSHAS selection by the Texas Library Association.